TLA+ is easy if you know how to abstract

 For a banking system, I could write an invariant to check that "balance is never below zero".
 But if a user is never able to change the balance, the invariant is trivially true, and while in our system nothing bad happens, nothing good is happening either.

 We can specify temporal properties in TLA+ using temporal operators.
 An example of temporal operators is the diamond operator <>P which says that "eventually P is true in at least one state".
 After we specified such temporal property, TLC will be able to verify it for us.
-But when this property is violated, we don't get a stack trace back.
-This is due to the fact that there is no specific state that is explicitly breaking the temporal property; but the model simply failed to verify P in any state.
+But when this property is violated, we don't get a trace back.
+This is because there is no specific state that is explicitly breaking the temporal property; but the model simply failed to verify P in any state.

-When the execution completes and no constraint is violated, TLA+ does not provide any stack traceā€”it will just say "Success".
+When the execution completes and no constraint is violated, TLA+ does not provide any traceā€”it will just say "Success".
 Be aware that "Success" does not necessarily imply that the model is working correctly.
 We will talk more about this in the bait invariants section.

 Because TLC travels through all possible states, we need to try to keep the state space small.
 At scale, it's not uncommon to rent a high-end EC2 instance to run TLC for several hours.